MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

 .. important::

-    New UM Ancils must be submitted the the MIAO team for approval.
+    New UM Ancils must be submitted to the MIAO team for approval.
 Please follow their process for `Requesting New UM Ancils <https://code.metoffice.gov.uk/trac/ancil/wiki/ANTS/ProjectManagement/updating_UMDIR>`_.

 Code Owners
 -----------